 In 1982, the WSU men’s bowling team brought home a national title.
 They accomplished this by outlasting Michigan State with a score of 192-168.
 This was their second national tournament appearance; the previous year, the team took second place to Wichita State.

 In the early 1990s, the WSU Bowling teams practiced a couple times a week in the CUB bowling alley.
 Tournaments were about once a month around the western United States, sometimes held in Pullman, as well as in Denver, Portland, Pocatello, Boise, and other cities.
 Keith Rhoades ’95 described his experience on WSU’s bowling team, “It was a cool experience because in my eyes it was an inter-collegiate sport.
 You felt the pride of being a Cougar on the team and in the tournament.
 You were representing WAZZU and the Crimson and Gray.”

-[Continued below the gallery]
+[story continues below gallery]

 The history of bowling can be traced back to the Roman Empire as well as ancient Egypt.
 In the Roman Empire, they played a primitive version of bowling by tossing stone objects as close as they could to other stone objects.
 This later transformed into modern day Italian bocce ball (or outdoor bowling).
 Archaeologists also unearthed objects in an ancient Egyptian child’s grave dated to 3200 B.C. that are assumed to be a primitive form of bowling.